goldflower/caffe_cpp/Readme.md

 # Caffe utilities

-Some examples for personal usage, it's not for general purpose but it's easy to modified.
+Some examples for personal usage, it's not for general purpose but it's easy to be modified.

 Just put them into caffe/tools and build them.